gvwilson/sensibleadventures/iffy/iffy.md

 without ever making her feel like he was pestering her.
-She enjoyed every minute of it, just like she enjoyed the times when Mr. Mishra turned something she'd made over and over in his hands and pronounced it well done, or when Uncle Jack was sound asleep and Aunt Naggie told her stories about growing up in South Africa
+She enjoyed every minute of it, just like she enjoyed the times when Mister Mishra turned something she'd made over and over in his hands and pronounced it well done, or when Uncle Jack was sound asleep and Aunt Naggie told her stories about growing up in South Africa